-Operational CRMs are software that streamline day-to-day business operations across sales, marketing, customer service, and back office teams by automating administrative, non-revenue-generating tasks.
-The top options include features for automation as well as project management, lead nurturing, and general internal and external communications.
-To help you choose the right CRM, we reviewed a range of options and determined the best ones and their use cases.
+Operational CRMs are software programs that streamline day-to-day business operations across sales, marketing, customer service, and back office teams by automating administrative, non-revenue-generating tasks.
+The top options include automation for sales and marketing processes, lead nurturing features, project management, and team collaboration.
+To help you decide, we reviewed a range of options and determined the best ones and their use cases.

 The top six operational CRM solutions include:

-Overall, we found Freshsales to be the best operational CRM for its mix of pricing and features.
-All options on our list provide a solid blend of standard functionality with features specific to operational CRMs — for a deeper analysis of each option, including their primary use cases, pricing plans, and key features, or jump down to see our scoring logic.
+Per our evaluation, we found Freshsales to be the best operational CRM for its mix of pricing and features.
+All options on our list provide a solid blend of core CRM functionality with features specific to operational software.
+Continue reading for a deeper analysis of each option, including their primary use cases, pricing plans, and key features, or jump down to see our scoring logic.

-Sales-focused CRM offering the ability to set up workflows that eliminate repetitive tasks.
+Allows you to set up workflows that eliminate repetitive tasks through reasonably priced plans.

 Price Range: Free to $69 per user, per month (21-day free trial)